StevenClontz/clontz.org/pages/1_math.md

 show-navbar: true
 ---

-I am a published researcher in set-theoretic topology and continuum theory, serving as a tenure-track assistant professor at the [University of South Alabama][usa].
+I am a researcher in general topology, serving as a tenured associate professor at the [University of South Alabama][usa].

 [usa]: http://southalabama.edu